cmyr/cargo-instruments/README.md

 ### Templates

-Instruments has the concept of 'templates', which describe sets of dtrace probes that can be enabled. `cargo-instruments` will use the "[Time Profiler][Time Profiler]", which collects CPU core and thread use.
+Instruments has the concept of 'templates', which describe sets of dtrace probes that can be enabled. `cargo-instruments` will use the "[Time Profiler][time profiler]", which collects CPU core and thread use.

 ### examples